Frenchman achieves 'dream' of first hoverboard Channel crossing

 No Guinness adjudicator was on hand for the latest Channel attempt, though a spokeswoman said he could still be awarded a new record if the trip meets its guidelines.

-Zapata burst into the spotlight at this year's July 14 Bastille Day military parade in Paris, where he and his craft buzzed above a crowd of stunned onlookers that included French President Emmanuel Macron.
+Zapata burst into the spotlight at this year's July 14 Bastille Day military parade in Paris, where he and his craft soared noisily above a crowd of stunned onlookers that included French President Emmanuel Macron.

-His device has also captured the attention of the French defence ministry, which in December gave Zapata's company, Z-AIR, a 1.3 million euro ($1.4 million) development grant, in particular for improving the turbines.
+His device has also captured the attention of the French military, which in December gave Zapata's company, Z-AIR, a 1.3 million euro ($1.4 million) development grant.

-He acknowledged that for now the hoverboard isn't ready for military use, not least because of the noise and the hours required to master the craft.
+Defence Minister Florence Parly told France Inter radio that it might eventually serve a variety of purposes, "for example as a flying logistical platform or, indeed, as an assault platform."

-But he is aiming higher, hoping to eventually soar into the clouds at altitudes well above the 15 to 20 metres (50-65 feet) currently -- something that will require him to figure out how to carry a parachute, guidance equipment and possibly an oxygen tank.
+"I can't help it, the first time I saw it fly I said, 'This is going to be my life's work'," Zapata told the French online media site Brut in a recent interview.